Economics with Financial Management

 All about the course

-The MBA is delivered in a blended format taught in four 15-week modules plus a work-based project and an overseas study visit.
+The MBA is delivered in a blended format taught in four 15-week modules plus a work-based project.
 For each of the four modules, you will attend online lectures and seminars supported by six compulsory days (two per month) on campus at Salford.
 In addition, you will be expected to undertake independent study and project work in your own time with online support through the University's virtual learning environment, Blackboard.

 This module covers: